Does transparency make the work too easy for students?

 Will students still benefit if my transparent assignments don't follow the Transparent Assignment Template exactly?

 Yes!
 The Transparent Assignment Template is the visual artifact from communications between teachers and students in our study.
-We used it as a guide to help teachers and students think together — either online or in the classroom — about the purposes, tasks and criteria for academic work.
+We used it as a guide to help teachers and students think together — either online asynchronously, or in the physical classroom — about the purposes, tasks and criteria for academic work.
 Use it as a guide.
 As long as your communication with students results in their clear understanding of the purposes, tasks and criteria for their work before they start working, you can expect to see the kind of learning benefits we found in our study.
 When students use the Template to discuss your assignment prompts, they gain expertise in parsing assignments, and they help you to understand how to make the work more transparent for them before they begin doing it.
 When students using the Template reflect back to you that they understand the purposes, tasks and criteria for an assignment as you intended, that they can judge what successful work will look like, and that they have the resources and readiness they will need to complete the work, then you know you have achieved transparency.

 How will I know if I'm offering transparent instruction exactly like teachers in your study did?